omsuz321/firstWebProjekt/u3/ReadMe3.txt

     used for the 2nd and 3rd less then 10% width( space-basis),so space between wpuld create a space between them used maring so the 4th would also have a space between them

+    i somtimes added more then 100vh so there is a vertical scroll effect